tphoney/drone-hue/README.md

     - failure
 ```

-NB The `when` clause means this step will run even if other steps fail, otherwise we would not run the `drone_hue` step.
+NB The `when` clause is standard drone syntax `https://docs.drone.io/pipeline/conditions/` means this step will run even if other steps fail, otherwise we would not run the `drone_hue` step.

 For more information on how to setup your philips hub look [here](https://developers.meethue.com/develop/get-started-2/) and for further information about the philips api [here](https://developers.meethue.com/develop/hue-api/groupds-api/)